 - Aren’t there leftover brownies in the kitchen?
 Close the browser and go see

-- Surely Blogging Wizard or Enchanted Marketing have new posts.
+- Surely Blogging Wizard or Enchanting Marketing have new?posts.
 Why don’t you go check?

 - Travel to the magical place called “elsewhere”